andy-preston/spiralSound/README.md

 Disclaimer
 ----------

 No representations are made about the suitability of this software for any purpose.
 This software is provided "as is" without express or implied warranty.
 (Damage to ears, speakers or buildings are not my fault :))

-Andy Preston (Maintainer) - edgeeffect@gmail.com
+Andy Preston - edgeeffect@gmail.com
-Dave Griffiths (Original Author) - dave@pawfal.org